nvecoven/INFO0948-2/Projects/2020-2021/README.md

     1. (compulsory): The youBot should explore the whole map (and build an appropriate representation), by accessing the GPS coordinates (i.e., `simxGetObjectPosition` can be used on the youBot's `ref`).
 For this milestone, you can also call `simxGetObjectOrientation` on the youBot's `ref` whenever needed.

     2. (compulsory): Same as (1.i), but `simxGetObjectPosition` cannot be used directly.
 The youBot has access to its distance to three beacons sending radio signals through the sensor.
-This information can be obtained through the function :bangbang::bangbang:  `get_beacon_distance(vrep, clientID, beacons_handle, youbot_handle, flag)` with `flag = 0`.
+This information can be obtained through the function `youbot_beacon(vrep, clientID, beacons_handle, youbot_handle, flag, noise=True)` with `flag = 0`.
 For this milestone, you can also call `simxGetObjectOrientation` on the youBot's `ref` whenever needed.

     :bangbang::bangbang: we should probably give the actual position of the beacons... :bangbang::bangbang:

     3. (optional): Same as (1.i), but `simxGetObjectPosition` cannot be used directly.
 The youBot has access to its distance to three beacons sending radio signals only when it is inside a radius of 5 m to the beacon.
-This information can be obtained through the function :bangbang::bangbang:  `get_beacon_distance(vrep, clientID, beacons_handle, youbot_handle, flag)` with `flag = 1`.
+This information can be obtained through the function `youbot_beacon(vrep, clientID, beacons_handle, youbot_handle, flag, noise=True)` with `flag = 1`.
 For this milestone, you can also call `simxGetObjectOrientation` on the youBot's `ref` whenever needed.

 2. **Manipulation**